 Should you pay?
 Most security experts recommend against it: not only there is no guarantee to get your documents back after paying, but this will also encourage more ransomware attacks in the future.
 However, if critical business records are at stake, and you do not have any copies left, paying the ransom might be a sensible (even though morally questionable) option.

-It cannot be stressed enough that you’re not alone against the attacker in any case: there are multiple resources that will help you identify the specific type of ransomware, let you know whether the encryption can be reversed and provide additional guidance.
+It cannot be stressed enough that you’re not alone against the attacker in any case: there are multiple resources that will help you track recent ransomware attacks, identify the specific type of ransomware, let you know whether the encryption can be reversed and provide additional guidance.
 Of course, every notable antivirus company offers its own tools and services to deal with ransomware attacks as well.

 However, in many cases, the only viable option left to you is to cut your losses, do a clean operating system reinstall on your device and to restore any available files from a backup.
 Before doing so, however, check whether your backups weren’t encrypted, too.